Camp Lo’s Uptown Saturday Night turned 20…Excuse me, while I let that sink in a bit.

 Will I ever wear this out and about, I am not sure, but I am damn sure proud of my final product.
 I think I would have fit in as a great extra in the “Luchini” video.

-Since making these overalls, I have change my ways and made another pair of overalls for someone else.
+Since making these overalls, I have changed my ways and made another pair of overalls for someone else.
 If anybody in the wide expanse that is the interwebs would like to cop some bell bottom overalls, please be my guest and head over to the shop.
 If not, I think I will be able to give them a good home.